-The vehicle, to be known as the M3 Touring in most markets where it will be offered, was confirmed last August and has been regularly spotted testing since then, including at the Nürburgring and on some of the German racetrack's surrounding roads.
+The vehicle, to be known as the M3 Touring in most markets where it will be offered, was confirmed a year ago and has been regularly spotted testing since then, including at the Nürburgring and on some of the German racetrack's surrounding roads.
 The vehicle is related to the latest M3 sedan and M4 coupe and convertible models.

 Touring is the name BMW uses for wagons outside the U.S., and this new M3 Touring will be the first time the M3 has spawned the longroof option.
 There have been M5 Tourings in the past, however.

 But before anyone in the U.S. opens their wallets, BMW spokesman Oleg Satanovsky told Motor Authority "there are no plans to import this vehicle to the U.S." The 3-Series wagon was also discontinued in the U.S. in 2019.
 Elsewhere, the M3 Touring is expected to start sales in 2022.

 The latest hot wagon battle should've enticed BMW to bring the M3 Touring to the U.S., as Audi finally brought the RS 6 Avant (Audi speak for wagon) to local showrooms for the 2020 model year.
 Mercedes-Benz AMG offers an E63 S Wagon in the U.S. as well.
 But sadly, BMW isn't budging.
 Sorry, America.